stephenajulu/ajulusthoughts2/content/post/how-to-get-started-investing.md

 ---
 authors:
 - Stephen Ajulu
-date: 2021-02-10T09:00:00Z
+title: How To Get Started Investing
 excerpt: Learn how you can start investing and exploit compound interest.
 Learn to get more than 10% interest unlike the 7% that banks give you.
+date: 2021-02-10T09:00:00.000+00:00
 hero: "/images/feature-758x426.jpg"
-title: How To Get Started Investing
 categories:
 - finance
 tags:
 - investment
 - investing
 - finance
 - investing kenya
 - getting stated

 ---
 Hey there?
 Today I'll show you how to get started investing.

 **Disclaimer: I am not a financial expert, down below is purely my opinion.**